In a battle of mindfulness VS meditation, which one wins. And what is the difference between mindfulness and meditation anyway?

 Now we’ve looked at mindfulness VS meditation, let’s discuss what happens when you combine these two practices.

 As a meditation teacher, I often tell my students that the best option is to combine mindfulness and meditation.
-The two complement each other perfectly, but while working in different ways.
+The two complement each other perfectly.

-By using a combination of mindfulness and meditation, I find that I am able to maintain focus and inner peace the whole day, and this of course has numerous health benefits.
+By using a combination of mindfulness and meditation, I am able to maintain focus and inner peace the whole day, and this of course has numerous health benefits.